How Big Do Bearded Dragons Get? Don´t Be Shocked

 If you feed your bearded dragons tons of insects it won´t grow as big as you want.
 It will make your bearded dragon sick and it will become fat.
 Most probably your bearded dragon will suffer from health issues in the future if you do that.

 On the other side, if you feed your bearded dragon less, it will most probably stay smaller.
 I would not do that, but it won´t kill your beardie.
 Think about that: Bearded dragons won´t find food every day in the wild of Australia.
 Some will find more and get bigger, some will find less and stay smaller, that´s nature.

 However, I do recommend to always offer a normal amount of food.

 If you need more information on bearded dragon diet, you should have a look at this article: Dragon Diet!

 The state of health

-Bearded dragons who are sick won´t grow fast and they most probably won´t get as big as a normal beardie.
+Bearded dragons that are sick won´t grow fast and they most probably won´t get as big as a normal beardie.
 So make sure that your bearded dragon is always a healthy little boy … or girl 🙂

 When I was a kid, my parents got me and my sister two turtles.
 They bought a small tank for them, because they thought that they would stay small then.
 However that was not the truth.
 The turtles felt great and became bigger and bigger.
 Eventually they became so big that my parents had to give them away since we had no space for them in our house.